Bradford Cox: Deerhunter

-Cox founded Deerhunter with bassist Paul Harper and drummer Dan Walton (who named the band) in early 2001.
+Cox founded Deerhunter with bassist Paul Harper and drummer Dan Walton, who named the band, in early 2001.
 The band expanded after Cox met a teenage transient, Moses Archuleta, who was sleeping on the floor of Cox's friends.
 Archuleta initially played Ace Tone Organ and electronics.
 The band's first shows were experimental and based on improvisation.
 Cox continued recording slightly more structured material and releasing it on CD-R and cassette using the name Atlas Sound.
-Paul Harper was replaced by Justin Bosworth.
-At this point Colin Mee also joined the band on guitar.
-Dan Walton left and Cox suggested Archuleta move to drums.
+Harper was soon replaced by Justin Bosworth.
+Colin Mee had also joined the band on guitar around this time.
+Walton eventually left the band and Cox suggested Archuleta move to drums.
 The band's live shows and recordings became more song-oriented.
 They recorded their debut 7" for Die Slaughterhaus.
-Josh Fauver joined the band in 2004 after Bosworth died in a freak skateboarding accident.
-This lineup recorded Deerhunter's debut LP on Atlanta label Stickfigure Records.
+Josh Fauver joined the band on bass in 2004 after Bosworth died in a freak skateboarding accident.
+This four-piece lineup recorded Deerhunter's debut self-titled LP (2005) on Atlanta-based label Stickfigure Records.

 Cox suggested Lockett Pundt, whom he befriended while attending Harrison High School in Kennesaw, Georgia, join the band on guitar so that he could concentrate on vocals and electronics.
-This lineup recorded their breakthrough record, 2007's Cryptograms until 2010's Halcyon Digest.
-Colin Mee left the band after failing to show up for a North American tour.
-Fauver subsequently left the band and was replaced by Josh McKay.
-The band is now a four-piece consisting of Cox on guitar and vocals, Pundt on guitar and occasional vocals, McKay on bass, and Archuleta on drums.
+This five-piece lineup recorded their breakthrough album, Cryptograms (2007).
+Mee then left the band after failing to show up for a North American tour.
+As a four-piece again, the band subsequently released three albums: Microcastle (2008), Weird Era Cont.
+(2008), and Halcyon Digest (2010) with this lineup.
+Fauver then left the band and was replaced by Josh McKay on bass.

+The band now consisted of Cox on guitar and vocals, Pundt on guitar and occasional vocals, McKay on bass, and Archuleta on drums for both albums Monomania (2013) and Fading Frontier (2015).
+The band announced in 2018 that Fauver had died unexpectedly.

+Deerhunter's most recent album, Why Hasn't Everything Already Disappeared?
+(2019), saw Javier Morales join the band playing a plethora of instruments such as the piano, tenor saxophone and bass clarinet.
+The band has remained inactive since the 2019 tour for Why Hasn't Everything Already Disappeared?.